The D. Woods Thomas Memorial Fund to Support International Studies

 Shortly after the 1993 death of D. Woods Thomas, former Dean of International Programs in Agriculture, his friends, relatives, and colleagues established an endowment fund in his memory.
 Because of his lifelong commitment to international agricultural development, the donors have directed that income from the endowment to support College of Agriculture graduate students who will be doing research or studying in a developing country as part of their University program.
 The endowment has grown to a size sufficient to generate a stream of income to support modest annual support.
 The office of International Programs in Agriculture will select recipients according to the criteria listed below.

 This award is available to graduate students in any recognized post-baccalaureate program in any discipline or department in the College of Agriculture at Purdue University.
 The intent of the award is to help increase the capacity of young American scientists to contribute to international agricultural development.
-Therefore, only citizens are eligible for this award.
-Funds may be used to support research, study, or other scholarly activities in a developing country anywhere in the world, including travel expenses.
-The maximum individual award will be $1000, and recipients are asked to use their award within 12 months of receiving the funds.
+Therefore, only U.S. citizens are eligible for this award.
+Funds may be used to support research, study, or other scholarly activities, including travel, in a developing country anywhere in the world, (QI2023 list of developing countries).
+The maximum individual award will be $1500 and will be paid to recipient via the Financial Aid system.
+Recipients are asked to use their award within 12 months of receiving the funds.

 Application ProcedureApplicants should submit a letter of application (maximum of 4 pages) for consideration for this award.
 The letter of application should include: